-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Business Model" for a description of how we calculate annualized billings.
-As of July 31, 2024.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Business Model" for a description of how we calculate net dollar retention rate.
+2 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors Affecting Our Business Performance" for a description of how we calculate annualized billings.

+3 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors Affecting Our Business Performance" for a description of how we calculate net dollar retention rate.

-We have consistently grown and scaled our business operations organically and through acquisitions, while investing for the future.
-From fiscal 2021 to fiscal 2024, our revenue grew from \$179.2 million to \$614.3 million, respectively, representing a compound annual growth rate of 51%.
-Most recently, our revenue was \$467.7 million and \$614.3 million for fiscal 2023 and fiscal 2024, respectively, representing a year-over-year increase of 31%.
-Our revenue was \$292.5 million and \$363.3 million for the six months ended July 31, 2023 and 2024, respectively, representing a year-over-year increase of 24%.
-During fiscal 2023 and fiscal 2024, we incurred losses from operations of \$221.9 million and \$182.9 million, respectively, with \$97.1 million and \$17.1 million in non-GAAP losses from operations, respectively.5 During the six months ended July 31, 2023 and 2024, we incurred losses from operations of \$98.6 million and \$86.0 million, respectively, with \$14.9 million in non-GAAP loss from operations and \$16.8 million in non-GAAP income from operations, respectively.
+\$614.3 million, respectively, representing a compound annual growth rate of 51%.
+Most recently, our revenue was \$467.7 million and \$614.3 million for fiscal 2023 and 2024, respectively, representing a year-over-year increase of 31%.
+During fiscal 2023 and fiscal 2024, we incurred losses from operations of \$221.9 million and \$182.9 million, respectively, with \$97.1 million and \$17.1 million in non-GAAP losses from operations, respectively.
 During fiscal 2023 and fiscal 2024, we incurred net losses of \$269.5 million and \$195.1 million, respectively.
-During the six months ended July 31, 2023 and 2024, we incurred net losses of \$104.1 million and \$91.7 million, respectively.
-Our net loss, loss from operations and non-GAAP income (loss) from operations in recent periods reflect our continued investment in the growth of our business to capture the large market opportunity available to us.
+Our net loss, loss from operations and non-GAAP loss from operations in recent periods reflect our continued investment in the growth of our business to capture the large market opportunity available to us.